 I would rather walk with a friend in the dark, than alone in the light

-In the same way, we are surrounded with joy, with happiness, with love but most people do not have any idea of this whatsoever: we are surrounded with true love!
+In the same way, we are surrounded by joy, with happiness, with love, but most people do not have any idea of this whatsoever: we are surrounded by true love!

-One might ask cynically: are we, then, surrounded with true friends too?
+One might ask cynically: are we, then, surrounded with real friends too?

 Yes, we are, but our focus is off the mark!
-We would prefer seasonal friend to lifetime friend.
+We would prefer a seasonal friend to a lifetime friend.
 What is this seasonal friend?
-Everything or every person from whom we expect fulfillment of our needs.
+Everything or every person from whom we expect the fulfillment of our needs.
 Here it is the logic: we try to chase and extend a friendship for good times and bad times (they say that is what friends are for), assuming a love out of habit.
-As a matter of fact, true friend is a discovery and any claim of the truthfulness of friendship is never confirmed or justified before one dies.
+As a matter of fact, a true friend is a discovery, and any claim of the truthfulness of friendship is never confirmed or justified before one dies.

-What is lifetime friend, then?
-It is precisely true love inhabited in our heart and in others’ heart.
-The more we focus on heart, the nearer we are to lifetime friend.
+What is a lifetime friend, then?
+It is precisely true love inhabited in our hearts and in others’ hearts.
+The more we focus on heart, the nearer we are to a lifetime friend.
 If we focus on other things, we are dealing with seasonal friends: feelings, tools, persons, attachments, proprietary, status, etc. Most people chase them and then even confine them formally, legally, institutionally: marriage, for example.

-Marriage is supposed to be a bond of two lifetime friends.
-Unfortunately, there are many cases that show the fragility of marriage: because they do not really focus on their lifetime friend; instead, they are very busy with any other than the hearts that communicate with each other.
-So, just befriend heart, it will end the dark and you are not alone in the light.
+Marriage is supposed to be a bond of two-lifetime friends.
+Unfortunately, many cases show the fragility of marriage: because they do not really focus on their lifetime friend; instead, they are very busy with any other than the hearts that communicate with each other.
+So, just befriend spirit, it will end the dark, and you are not alone in the light.